Uncover the R Applications – Why Top Companies are using R Programming

-SocialMediaMineR is a popular R tool that can take multiple URLs and churn the popularity of their reach on social media.
+SocialMediaMineR is a popular R package that can take multiple URLs and churn the popularity of their reach on social media.
 Furthermore, companies use R to analyze the social media market and generate leads for the user.

 E-commerce companies use R for analyzing cross-selling products to their customers.
-In cross-selling, a customer is suggested an additional product that complements their original purchase.
+In cross-selling, we suggest additional products to the customer, that complements their original purchase.
 These types of suggestions and recommendations are best analyzed with the help of R.

 Various statistical procedures like linear modeling are necessary to analyze the purchases made by the customers as well as in predicting product sales.
 Furthermore, companies use R for carrying out A/B testing analysis across the pages of their products.